aliarjomandbigdeli/BattleshipGame/README.md

 [Battleship game](https://en.wikipedia.org/wiki/Battleship_(game))

 ## Output
-You can see the out below:
+You can see the output below:

 ![picture](BattleshipGame-1.png)